haobinnan/shim-review/README.md

 please provide exact binaries for which hashes are created via file sharing service, available in public with anonymous access for verification
 -------------------------------------------------------------------------------
-- My certificate is stored in a db created by pesign, which is stored on a separate computer that is only used for signing and only few trusted administrators can access it.
-Linux kernel, grubia32.efi and grubx64.efi are signed using this certificate.
+- We only embed out CA certificate.
+This CA is used to sign further signing certificates which are used for signing the binaries.
+No other hashes are [CertFile.cer]

 -------------------------------------------------------------------------------
 If you are re-using a previously used (CA) certificate, you will need